Ficool

 "That and the pay isn't half bad either."

-He was less than novice in any art of war.
+Sure he was less than novice in any art of war.
 More a liability than a hand trusted to strike.
 In ideal situation he would believe himself to be claylike, moldable.
 However, he felt more like a delicate wine glass, about to be shattered.

 Logun finished his wine and reached for the boy's mug of ale.

-"Don't look so glum, Relik!
-It's an adventure!
-See the world, meet interesting people… fight terrifying monsters!"
+"In addition to that we get to travel, see the world, meet interesting people… fight terrifying monsters!"
 He punctuated the last point with a dramatic flourish of Relik's mug, sloshing a little ale onto the table.

 "Alright, maybe not always terrifying.
 Sometimes they're just… annoying.
 But someone's gotta deal with 'em, right?"